Muhammad0Awais/LSTMGenderClassifier/README.md

 [ 5 38 35 52 27 28 31 46 34  0  0  0  0  0  0]

-Total params: 361
-Trainable params: 361
-Non-trainable params: 0

-The accuracy of baseline lstm model is as follows:
+The accuracy of baseline LSTM model is as follows:
 LSTM Baseline test loss: 0.43105417490005493 , test acc: 0.8020843267440796

 Classical Neural Network is trained and it has given the following accuracy: